 The decorative design on the Peugeot’s rear wheel spats is a pretty blatant copy of the Airflow’s, although they did manage to turn it into a stylized version of the traditional Peugeot-logo lion’s head.

 A small number of four-door cabrio-sedans (découvrable) were also made.
 I’m speculating that they’re looking down on Peugeot’s Sochoux plant, which is near the Swiss border.

-Even a woody wagon.
+There was even a woody wagon.

 Another version of the Peugeot lion’s head graces the radiator.

 The 202 was a successful model, and some 140k of them were sold during its interrupted run.
 The all-new 203 arrived in 1948, and soon replaced the 202.
 The 203 was somewhat larger, and its design inspiration had moved on to more modern American cars, like a 1942 Chevy.
 It was the basis for all the subsequent Peugeot RWD models.
-Dawid is privileged to own one of the most unique 203s (above), so we’ll do its story one of these days.
+Dawid is privileged to own one of the most unique 203s (above), so we’ll do its story one of these days (link below).